vilanovi/ConnectionManager/README.md

 ####Easy management for connections

-Here I present a very simple framework to handle connections in a very effitien and easy way.
+Here I present a very simple framework to handle connections in a very efficient and easy way.
 Just give a **NSURLRequest** and you will have in return the result of a **NSURLConnection**.

 The connections are performed asynchronously and the framework allows you to: